MD-Jafor-Sadek-Khan/Orange-2.0---NavBar--V1/README.md

 - To stop the development server, press `CTRL + BREAK`.
 - Use `deactivate` command to exit the virtual environment when you're done.
+- When Signing Up please check you Spam Folder for the Verification Email.

 ## Support